List of Deltora Quest characters: Josef

 Josef was Palace Librarian during the reign of King Alton (Lief's grandfather).
 He was ordered to burn the Deltora Annals, a written record of Deltora's history, but Josef disagreed with this order.
 He faked his own death and smuggled the Annals to safety, living in the hidden basement of a pottery in Del and survived on the kindness of the owners of the pottery.
 He rescued the orphan Ranesh, a street boy and a thief, and educated him.
 Upon the demise of the pottery owners, they no longer could rely on kindness to survive and Ranesh was forced to steal to feed himself and Josef.
 Once the Shadowlord is defeated, he reveals himself and the Annals to Lief.
 He was moved to the palace, where he revealed many Deltoran secrets to Lief, such as the legend of the Pirran Pipe and also Doran's account of the Deltora Dragons.
 During his time in the palace, he also wrote the Deltora Book of Monsters and Tales of Deltora.
 Josef becomes Palace Librarian again in the third series and is appointed an assistant, Paff.
 However, Paff is an evil servant of the Shadow Lord and drugs Josef to acquire information concerning the dragons and the Four Sisters.
 She also bewitches him to mistrust Doom and tampers with his letters.
-With books like Monsters of Deltora and Deltora Annals he is very wise but cannot use his wisdom because he is too old.
+With books like Monsters of Deltora and the Deltora Annals he is very wise but cannot use his wisdom because he is too old.
 Josef dies in the third series, as Paff poisons him.
 However, Josef appears to aid Lief, even in death, as his Tales of Deltora warns Lief of the danger in Hira.